FAQ'S (Frequently Asked Questions)

 I think the result was quite successful in that it's often very, very different from the original (LOTS of countermelodies, lots of moving horn lines, etc), yet not stylistically jarring in any way.
 And by using recorders, handbells, tuba, a zither and other folk instruments, I was able to capture the authentic Austrian folk music quality the director was after.

 The third orchestration choice in a revival is the most fun because it's the option which is most like doing a brand new show.
 When the director and musical director say: "Let's do anything we want.
 We have a new concept, don't worry about the original."
 On the Town and Annie Get Your Gun both fall into this category.
-On On the Town the director wanted a completely new sound, using the sound of a big band, without strings.
-In other words, he wanted to retain the nature of the original music, but make it jazzier, less symphonic in its orchestration
+On On the Town (the 1997 revival directed by George C. Wolfe) the director wanted a completely new sound, using the sound of a big band, without strings.
+In other words, he wanted to retain the nature of the original music, but make it jazzier, less symphonic in its orchestration.

 I saw a show recently that clearly needed a bigger orchestra.
 Why didn't they use more musicians?